yam020/Project/README.md

 ### Description of user interaction:
 <br> Users can access the program by visit the website: ----------
-<br> Users can filter th trend graphs and the case map by zipcode and the COVID-19 they want to see.
+<br> Users can filter th trend graphs and the case map by zipcode and whatever COVID-19 they want to observe.